mehulagg/gitlab/doc/user/admin_area/settings/visibility_and_access_controls.md

 To set the restricted visibility levels for projects, snippets, and selected pages:

-1. Check the desired visibility levels to restrict.
+1. Select the desired visibility levels to restrict.
-1. Click **Save changes**.
+1. Select **Save changes**.

 For more details on project visibility, see [Public access](../../../public_access/public_access.md).